Dev-Dragon/Antivirus-Client/readme.md

 ## Scanning File via Rest API

-Please don't forget to add your `accessKey` in headers as the following:
+Please use the **https** scheme and don't forget to add your `accessKey` in headers as the following:

 ```
 X-AUTH: <your API key>